yii-tools/markdowneditor-widget/docs/widget.md

-## Usage widget
+# Markdown editor widget

-The widget is a wrapper for the [SimpleMDE](https://simplemde.com/) editor.
-The assets are registered in the view automatically when the widget is used.
+The markdown editor widget is a wrapper for the [SimpleMDE](https://simplemde.com/) editor, the assets are registered in the view automatically when the widget is used, and the editor is rendered.
+You must set the `assetManager` component `Yiisoft\Assets\AssetManager::class` and the `view` component `Yiisoft\View\WebView::class`.

-### Example of usage simple in the view
+## Example of usage simple in the view

 ```php
 <?php